spatie/npm-install-peers/README.md

 npm-install-peers
 ```

-This will read out your `package.json` file and install all of it's peerDependencies.
+This will read out your `package.json` file for all of it's peerDependencies as well as check the output of `npm ls` for any peer dependency errors and install them.

 ## Contributing